Local Land Charges search

 A Local Land Charges search is an essential part of buying and selling homes and land.

-A request for a search is sent to the relevant local authority when a property or parcel of land is purchased, leased, mortgaged or a valuation carried out.
+A search is requested when a property or parcel of land is purchased, leased, mortgaged or a valuation carried out.
 If you are the buyer, the search is usually submitted by your solicitor or licensed conveyancer.

 The search process reveals important information about the property or land being bought or sold.